MrArmonius/VV-ESIR-TP1/sujet.md

 According to the authors, the main advantages of the mechanism Isabelle are to have a verifiable executable and a type checker.
 Moreover, their model is more resilient, they have fully proven the mechanism.

+The mechanism helps to improve the mechanism because the authors of this article have exposed several issues about the official WebAssembly specification.

+We have a separate verified executable interpreter and type checker as news artefacts.

+The author verified the specification through a semantic behaviour in English prose and with an accompanying natural deduction style formal rule.
+The designers of WebAssembly created their model with the goal to be capable of being proven through formal analysis and verification.

+This new specification needs to be tested.
+The core proof of correctness and the official WebAssembly conformance test suite allow to experimentally validate the mechanised specification.

 # PR - Thomas BAUQUIN & Erwan DUFOUR